reveryeee/LLM-Agentic-Legal-Information-Retrieval/README.md

 # 1. Description
 In this project, we aim to build a high-accuracy cross-language legal consultation agentic system, primarily about searching German legal provisions&precedents in languages like Chinese and English.

-# 2. Significance of the Project and disadvantages of non-agent AI methods
+# 2. Significance of the Project
 In jurisdictions with highly complex legal systems (such as Francophone and German-speaking regions), the value of this Agentic RAG system for in-house legal teams of multinational companies—especially startups—lies in the following aspects:

 1. Breaking language barriers